TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 - 2.- Error:

-But if the username is not valid, the application handles this `error`:
+But if the username is not valid, the application throws this `error`:

 <br />